kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 scanning the rest of the file that stores the backwards Follows edges.
 This list is first sorted based on the IDs of the neighbor IDs and stored in a hash table, denoted as "Hash Table (a)<-(c)" in the figure.
-- Step 3: Build step 2: This is similar to Build step 1.
+- Step 3 - Build Phase 2: This is similar to Build step 1.
 Using a semijoin filter with node 0's ID, we scan only node 2's forward `Follows` list {1001, 1002, ..., 2000},
 sort it, and then store in a hash table "Hash Table (b)->(c)".
-- Step 4: Probe phase: We re-scan the accumulated `ab` tuples from the factorized table.
+- Step 4 - Probe: We re-scan the accumulated `ab` tuples from the factorized table.
 For each tuple (there is only one tuple (a=1, b=0)), we first probe "Hash Table (a)<-(c)" and then "Hash Table (b)->(c)" to fetch a=1's backward list and b=0's forwrad list, then intersect these lists, which produces the triangle (a=1, b=0, c=1001).